Vibe Coding Crisis: Why AI Code Breaks

 Your founder friend who “knows a bit about code” won’t catch it.
 Your investor’s technical advisor might not either if they’re doing a quick scan.

 AI-generated code has clear variable names and reasonably sized functions.
 Sometimes it even has comments.
 The AI trained on millions of open-source repositories, so it learned exactly how clean code is supposed to look.
-It writes code the way a student writes an essay with a thesaurus.
-Every word sounds right, but the argument has no spine.
+It learned what clean code looks like.
+It didn’t learn what clean code does.

 When something fails (and it will), the app crashes.
-Or worse, it silently corrupts data and keeps running.
+Or worse, it silently corrupts data and keeps running while you have no idea.
 The AI also doesn’t refactor.
-It generates fresh code for each prompt, so you end up with 14 slightly different implementations of the same function scattered across the codebase.
+It generates fresh code for each prompt, which means you end up with 14 slightly different implementations of the same function scattered across the codebase, each with its own quirks.

 How vibe code kills your app #